 Before descending, the trail offers spectacular views of the ocean and offshore islands in the distance.
 The descent becomes rugged as it drops over large rocks and boulders, becoming more gradual as it follows a stream through the forest.
 Historic stone paving and steps along the way provide a moderate to easy walk.
 The trail terminates at the junction of the Canon Brook Trail.
 A left on Canon Brook leads through the forest and past the Dorr South Ridge Trail junction.
 To complete the hike, retrace the route back to the parking area.

-Note: As an option at The Notch, stay straight for a steep side trip up Cadillac Mountain (0.4 miles one way).
+Note: As an option at The Notch, stay straight for a steep side trip up Cadillac Mountain to the Summit Loop Trail and parking area (0.4 miles one way).
 Return to this point to continue following the A. Murray Young Path.